Tsmith5151/recommendation-systems/README.md

 ## Model Deployment

-If interested in deploying your model, a basic `Flask` example is provided in `sever` which can be used to make a RESTful api calls to a backend datastore.
+If interested in deploying your model, a basic *Flask* example is provided in *sever/* which can be used to make a RESTful api calls to a backend datastore.
-This was just a quick prototype, but more to come on this section though and example on serving a DNN model using `Tensorflow-Serving`.
+This was just a quick prototype, but more to come on this section though and example on serving a DNN model using [`Tensorflow-Serving`](https://www.tensorflow.org/tfx/guide/serving).

 ## Contributing